-NEW YORK (AP) _ An Australian company has established what it plans to make the largest test-tube fertilization program in the United States near New York City, and will open a second clinic in Birmingham, Ala., officials said Wednesday.
+NEW YORK (AP) _ An Australian venture plans to put its nation’s research in test-tube fertilization to work in the United States by opening clinics near New York and in Birmingham, Ala, a company official says.

 Plans for the New York program, scheduled to begin fertilization procedures in mid-March, would make it the largest in the nation in terms of total number of pregnancy attempts per year.

 The program will provide about 1,000 treatment ″cycles,″ or pregnancy attempts, a year, said Dr. John Stangel, the clinical director.
-That translates to about 300 to 500 couples a year, said Dr. Kathryn Honea, medical director of IVF Australia.
+That translates to about 300 to 500 couples a year, said Dr. Kathryn Honea, medical director of IVF Australia (U.S.A.).

-Dr. Howard Jones, president of the Jones Institute for Reproductive Medicine at Eastern Virginia Medical School in Norfolk now provides about 500 cycles a year, the most in the United States, Dr. Howard Jones, its president, said in a telephone interview.
+The Jones Institute for Reproductive Medicine at Eastern Virginia Medical School in Norfolk now provides about 500 cycles a year, the most in the United States, Dr. Howard Jones, its president, said in a telephone interview.

 At the New York program, about one in five women is expected to get pregnant in each treatment cycle, Honea said.
-It will take up to four cycles to produce a birth in about half the patients, said Patricia Honea-Fleming, chief psychologist for IVF Australia.
+It will take up to four cycles to produce a birth in about half the patients, said Patricia Honea-Fleming, chief psychologist for IVF Australia (U.S.A.)